-Each of our share redemption programs contains significant restrictions and limitations.
-For example, only stockholders who purchase their shares directly from us or who received their shares through a non-cash transaction, not in the secondary market, are eligible to participate, holders of Class A Shares and Class T Shares must generally hold their shares for a minimum of one year before they can participate in our share redemption program and if holders of Class I Shares and Class J Shares do not hold their shares for a minimum of one year, then they will only be eligible for redemption at 95% of the redemption price that would otherwise apply.
-The terms of our share redemption program applicable to Class I Shares and Class J Shares may provide holders of Class I Shares and Class J Shares with a greater opportunity to have their shares redeemed than holders of

-Class A Shares and Class T Shares.
-The limit on the amount of shares that may be redeemed under our share redemption program applicable to Class I Shares and Class J Shares is higher than the limit on our share redemption program applicable to Class A Shares and Class T Shares.
-In addition, the funds available for redemptions under our share redemption program applicable to Class A Shares and Class T Shares are generally limited to funds received from the distribution reinvestment plan in the prior month; whereas unless our board of directors determines otherwise, we intend to fund redemptions pursuant to our share redemption program applicable to Class I Shares and Class J Shares from any available cash sources at our disposal.
-Our board of directors may terminate, suspend or amend each of the share redemption programs without stockholder approval.
-As a result of these limitations, the redemption price our stockholders may receive upon any such redemption may not be indicative of the price our stockholders would receive if our shares were actively traded or if we were liquidated, and our stockholders should not assume that they will be able to sell all or any portion of their shares back to us pursuant to our share redemption programs or to third parties at a price that reflects the then current market value of the shares or at all.
+Our share redemption programs are currently suspended.
+If and when we lift the suspension of our share redemption programs, the ability of our stockholders to have their shares redeemed will be subject to significant restrictions and limitations.
+For example, only stockholders who purchase their shares directly from us or who received their shares through a non-cash transaction, not in the secondary market, will be eligible to participate, holders of class A shares and class T shares generally will be required to hold their shares for a minimum of one year before they can participate in our share redemption program and if holders of class I shares and class J shares do not hold their shares for a minimum of one year, then they will only be eligible for redemption at 95% of the redemption price that would otherwise apply.
+If the suspension is lifted, the terms of our share redemption program applicable to class I shares and class J shares may provide holders of class I shares and class J shares with a greater opportunity to have their shares redeemed than holders of class A shares and class T shares.
+The limit on the amount of shares that may be redeemed under our share redemption program applicable to class I shares and class J shares is higher than the limit on our share redemption program applicable to class A shares and class T shares.
+In addition, the funds available for redemptions under our share redemption program applicable to class A shares and class T shares generally will be limited to funds received from the distribution reinvestment plan in the prior month; whereas unless our board of directors determines otherwise, we intend to fund redemptions pursuant to our share redemption program applicable to class I shares and class J shares from any available cash sources at our disposal, if the suspension is lifted.
+Our board of directors may terminate or amend each of our share redemption programs without stockholder approval.
+As a result of these limitations, the redemption price our stockholders may receive upon any such redemption if the suspension is lifted may not be indicative of the price our stockholders would receive if our shares were actively traded or if we were liquidated, and our stockholders should not assume that they will be able to sell all or any portion of their shares back to us pursuant to our share redemption programs or to third parties at a price that reflects the then current market value of the shares or at all.